 - Retirement Accounts.
 Retirement accounts and pensions are among the most complicated assets to divide because their division involves matters of both state and federal (ERISA) law.
 Divorce attorneys typically use Qualified Domestic Relations Orders (QDROs), a specific type of legal document used in a divorce, to divide retirement accounts.
 A QDRO is a court order provided to the custodian or administrator of the retirement account that details how to split or transfer an IRA, 401(k), or other type of retirement account in accordance with the final property division settlement or order.

 Protect Your Interests and Your Future.
-Consult David J. Ward, a Family Lawyer in Duluth, Today
+Consult David J. Ward, a Family Lawyer in Lawrenceville, Today

 - Property Rights in Georgia